 I flicked through the pages in a frenzied way, as if to reveal a secret.
 I recognized lots of spots and places where I’ve been several times.
 I really felt like I had put my head into a Stargate: in a world very similar to mine and yet so different and far, too.

 That world appeared to be silence to me.
-It didn’t have people constantly chattting and shouting in the alleys and over-crowded with tourists all-year round who have seized up even the last glimps of a real Venetian community who is slowly completly desappearing.
+It didn’t have people constantly chatting and shouting in the alleys and over-crowded with tourists all-year-round who have seized up even the last glimps of a real Venetian community who is slowly completely disappearing.

 To see the deep change a place can go through with my grandparent’s eyes, through their accounts and these images, fascinates me as well as terrifies me.

-Anyway, I’m a tourist myself now and I can’t be anything else while I’m taking these pitcures, marvelling at how many wonders there are in this city.
+Anyway, I’m a tourist myself now and I can’t be anything else while I’m taking these pictures, marvelling at how many wonders there are in this city.